selvarajmurugesan90/selvarajmurugesan90/README.md

 - **Observability**: Implementing comprehensive monitoring and logging solutions with Prometheus, VictoriaMetrics, ELK stack, and Grafana

 I'm passionate about implementing DevSecOps practices to build secure, scalable, and resilient cloud-native applications while continuously optimizing infrastructure for performance and cost efficiency.

+## 📝 Latest Blog Posts

+- [Building a Universal Database Operator for Kubernetes: A Complete Guide to Multi-Database Management](https://medium.com/@selvarajmurugesan90/building-a-universal-database-operator-for-kubernetes-a-complete-guide-to-multi-database-55b4786fdfb2) - A comprehensive guide on creating a universal database operator for Kubernetes to manage multiple database types.

 ## 🛠️ Technical Skills